 One way that I'm trying to connect more with others is by making time in my schedule for my friendships.
 I try and set aside time each week that is open in our schedule and try and keep it that way, or at least keep it flexible.
 This has allowed us to be available for last minute playdate invitations or given us time to help out a friend.
 I hate being one of those people who says, "call me if you need anything" and then when a friend needs something, my schedule is too busy to help them.
 I also like to schedule regular time into the month to spend time with my friends (without kids).
 There is such a different level of connection when we are not distracted or chasing kids all around the park.

 I also think it is important to be inclusive.
 I'm not an expert at this yet, but I try and rotate the friends we have over and the people we hang out with because I love creating new relationships as well and building on the friendships I already have... instead of just hanging out with the same two friends every week.
 There is something incredible about a deep and intimate relationship with a friend you are very close with... but I also think that sometimes they can turn into exclusive relationships that make other people feel left out.

 I am always looking for new ideas and suggestions.
 I really want to be a better friend and I definitely feel like there are weeks when I need a lot of help.
 If I am a good friend, I feel like I am setting a good example for my kids to follow.
-One of my goals for them is to learn how to develop deep and lasting friendships.
+One of my goals for them is to learn how to develop deep and lasting friendships and also be inclusive.
 Having good friends makes life so much sweeter!

 How do you successfully develop new friendships while making sure to keep the old ones?